 In poker, we face many stressful factors like variance, losing hands, and sometimes even dealing with other players.
-These factors can have a negative impact on our mental game, leading us towards making non-optimal decisions.
+These factors can often be higher in PLO vs NLHE, and have a negative impact on our mental game, leading us towards making non-optimal decisions.

 The problem is not tilting, but how being on tilt influences your actions in the future, and how long this effect can last.
 The bottom line: it can take a heavy toll on your bankroll.

 The very first step you need to take is to realize that there is no poker exercise that will fix the problem of variance, and it’s the same for all the other factors we can’t control.

 Is it poker?
 Is it really that bad to lose a buy-in?
 If so, then you’re probably playing in higher stakes than you should.
 Or, maybe you are putting way too much emphasis on poker, and not enough on your personal life.

 Sometimes you’re on tilt and think it’s because of downswings or a bad beat when in reality there are many stressful factors that come together.
 There may be other areas of your life that you are not happy about, and, of course, they make tilt much worse.

 People love working on their strengths, but you can’t move forward unless you work on your weaknesses.

 Mindfulness is a state, but it’s also a practice.
 It’s bringing your attention to what is happening in the present moment, just recognizing the “what is”.
 What is inside of you, what is in the outside world, and experiencing it without resistance or judgement.